 JLo resumed office 26th September 2017, while Angola was deep into a recession.
 Amidst this, the People’s Movement for the Liberation of Angola (MPLA) had a weak election performance in 2017.
 Election irregularities were widespread, motivating JLo to boost public support when he resumed office.
-This informed to use of anti-corruption campaign with the dos Santos family as a target.
+This informed the use of Luanda Leaks fuelled anti-corruption campaign with the Isabel dos Santos as a target.

 Economic analysts affirmed that Angola’s economy will experience economic growth of about 3.9% for the next couple of years.
 This informed the projection that Angola will break out of recession in 2020.
 Because of JLo’s developments and reforms in agriculture, construction, the services sector and mining, diversifying the economy.
 Beyond getting out of recession, it will boost the economy’s ability to withstand shocks.